 The answer does not seem to be obvious as it used to be.
 The ... (little) time we spend in the family, the more we are ... (influential) by them.
 As a result, ... (friendship) determine a teenagers' social ... (behave).
-But much ...

-(independence) on the age.
+But much ... (independence) on the age.
 When a person is young, he ... (reliance) on his parents.
 When they get older, they become more ... (interest) in what their peer think.
-They learn to form lasting .... (relate) with them.
-They .... (careless) about how friends will perceive them and get more .... (pleasant) from their ... (accept) because it is not automatic.
+They learn to form lasting (relate) with them.
+They (careless) about how friends will perceive them and get more (pleasant) from their ... (accept) because it is not automatic.
 Unlike this, family will always love them no matter what.

 Exercise 18.
 Find the extra word in each line.
 What stereotypes are mentioned in the text?
 Do you agree with them?

-National Stereotypes
+Number 1 is done National Stereotypes

-There are certain stereotypes of national character which it is well known in Britain.
-For instance, the Irish are been supposed to be great talkers, the Scotts have a reputation for they being careful with money, the Welsh are renowned for their the signing abilities, and the English are being considered to be reserved.
-These features are not definitely only caricatures and are no reliable descriptions of individual people who from these countries.
-British people do value everyday personal contacts.
-It is hardly true that the pub or numerous others hobby clubs devoted to various sports and pastimes play a very important part in much many people's lives.
-A lot of people make their social contacts through a work, as a result, the profession is also important aspect of their sense of identity.
-British people try to appear such as if they belong to as high class as if possible, though nobody wants to be as thought of as 'snobbish'.
+1. There are certain stereotypes of national character which it is well known in it 2.
+Britain.
+For instance, the Irish are been supposed to be great talkers, the 3.
+Scotts have a reputation for they being careful with money, the Welsh are 4. renowned for their signing abilities, and the English are being considered 5. to be reserved.
+These features are not definitely only caricatures and are no 6. reliable descriptions of individual people who from these countries.
+British 7. people do value everyday personal contacts.
+It is hardly true that the pub or 8. numerous others hobby clubs devoted to various sports and pastimes play 9. an important part in much many people's lives.
+A lot of people make their 10. social contacts through a work, as a result, the profession is also important 11. aspect of their sense of identity.
+British people try to appear such as if they 12. belong to as high class as if possible, though nobody wants to be 13. as thought of as 'snobbish'.